double-a-digital/resume-as-code/README.md

 You’ll find `index.html` and `resume.pdf` in the project folder.

-## Why This?
+## 🤖 Why This?

 This template gives you full control.

 Version it with Git, write in JSON, and generate polished outputs with developer tools.

-✅ No WYSIWYG
+✅ No un-versioned resume edits

-✅ No fees
+✅ No monthly subscription fees

 ✅ Just code and GitHub Actions magic